gadamc/edwexample/README.md

 ## Running the example code

 You'll need three terminal windows open to watch the scripts in action.
 The following will show you how to run the example and explain what is happening.
+The scripts in this example will print to screen to show you what is happening.

 #### New documents